UPDATED JUL 14, 2020

 You probably live in Denver because you want to spend time enjoying the outdoors.
 Luckily, it's not hard to find hiking trails in and around the city to stretch your legs with a little fresh air.
-So grab some water and a snack, then hit these epic local trails to get back in touch with your inner explorer.
+So grab some water and a snack, then hit these epic trails to get back in touch with your inner explorer.

 If you want to feel like a real Colorado resident, you better have at least one 14-er under your belt.
 These mountains are give a two-for-one deal that offer the perfect opportunity to hike 14,000ft. mountain peaks.
 Although these are considered “easy” as far as 14,000ft. mountain peaks go, plan ahead, dress in layers, and avoid going hiking until summer.
 Start the four-mile, 3,000-foot elevation change up Grays, then follow the saddle over to Torreys.
 Your legs will ache for a couple days after, but the views above 14,000 feet make it all worth it.

 This spot is nature’s Stairmaster.
 With miles of rocky terrain, steep bluffs, and a 1000-foot elevation change, you may be a bit intimidated, but we promise the views are worth it.
 Feel the burn for a little over four miles before you enjoy the view at the top of Denver, Golden, the Coors facility, and the Continental Divide.
 The best part is that this is all just a 25-minute drive from the city to the trailhead.